-Did you notice another fascinating pattern emerging from identifying the four short scenes here?
-It becomes a little clearer if we had started reading a bit before this, where Jesus is teaching in the synagogue that they just left here.
-The synagogue was a very public place.
-Simon's house is a fairly private setting, at least while it's just the boys and Simon's mom, now healed so she could serve them.
+And did you notice another fascinating pattern emerging from identifying the four short scenes here?
+Seeing that pattern becomes a little clearer if we had started reading a bit before this, where Jesus is teaching in the synagogue from which they had just departed.
+The synagogue was a very public place; by contrast Simon's house is a fairly private setting, at least while it's just the boys and Simon's mom, now healed so she could get back to work and serve them.
 Once the word got out, however, Simon's house became a very public place, with the "whole city" crowding the door.
 And then, "In the morning, while it was still very dark" (wow, can you hear the Easter resurrection theme there?
-I want to keep going with, "Mary rose quietly and made her way to the place where they had buried Jesus) ... but here, Jesus sneaks off to a deserted (i.e. very private) place.
+That intro makes you want to keep going with, "Mary rose quietly and made her way to the place where they had buried Jesus) ... but back to our current reading ...
+Jesus sneaks off to a deserted (i.e. very private) place.
 And finally, we're back in Galilee doing the synagogue circuit, a very public setting.
 Private; public; private; public.
 No wonder we had whiplash!